ryuryu-ymj/mannot/src/mark.typ

 }

-/// Marks content within a math block.
+/// Marks an annotation target within a math block.
 ///
 /// If you mark content with a tag, you can annotate it using the `annot` function.
+///
+/// If the `color` argument is provided, it will change the color of the marked text.
 ///
 /// *Example*
 /// ```example